-Join the National Air and Space Museum for Sally's Night to explore the wonder of our universe.
-Use the Sally's Night Celebration Guide, full of activities for the whole family, to join the celebration from wherever you are, and share on social media how you #ShineLikeSally.
+Join the National Air and Space Museum for Sally's Night to explore the wonder of our universe and shine the light on women in STEM.
+Attend in person events, use the Sally's Night Celebration Guide, full of activities for the whole family, to join the celebration from wherever you are, and share on social media how you #ShineLikeSally.

 Sally Ride lived her life with extraordinary energy, passion, curiosity and joy.
 All astronauts lead exciting lives, but some are larger than life even before they reach for the stars.
 Whether in the classroom or on the tennis court, in the lab or on the launch pad—it was clear from the start that Dr. Ride would reach great heights.

 Each June we mark the anniversary of one exciting episode of Sally’s extraordinary life—the first night she looked back at Earth from space and experienced the special exhilaration and joy that energy, focus, and passion can bring to those who reach for the stars.
 Early interests and clear role models can lead to excellence in any field—particularly science, technology, engineering, and math, where not even the sky's the limit.

 This June, in celebration of this anniversary, we invite everyone, everywhere to join Sally’s Night.
 Celebrate and share what about space and science brings you energy, passion, curiosity, and joy.
 Whatever your passion, whoever you are, tell us how you #ShineLikeSally on social media and use our celebration guide to explore space and science with your family and friends.

 Celebrate Sally's Night with special programming all across the country.

 - The National Air and Space Museum's official Sally's Night Celebration will take place during a special Sally's Night-themed Nationals game, June 18 at 1:35 pm ET, at Nationals Park in Washington, DC.

 - Smithsonian Affiliates across the country will be holding their own Sally’s Night celebrations throughout June.